pytorch/pytorch/docs/source/optim.rst

 call to :func:`torch.optim.functional.adagrad`).

 .. warning::
-    The functional optimizer API is a Beta level feature and subject to change.
+    The functional optimizer API is a prototype feature and subject to change.
 We are expanding the coverage of the functional APIs to all optimizers in future releases.

 .. currentmodule:: torch.optim.functional